-- Pre-candidacy courses must be completed with a minimum GPA of 2.75 before proceeding to the TCP Phase 2. - All sections (reading, math, writing) of the WEST-B/ACT/SAT, or equivalent out-of-state basic skills assessment, or a combination thereof, must be taken and officially documented with the certification officer. - Application for full admission to the TCP Phase 2 is required during the last quarter of pre-candidacy courses. - A minimum grade of a B- is required in the following courses: - ENGL 121 College Writing I - ENGL 122 College Writing II - ENGL 223 Research Writing
+- Pre-candidacy courses must be completed with a minimum GPA of 2.75 before proceeding to the TCP Phase 2.

+- All sections (reading, math, writing) of the WEST-B/ACT/SAT, or a combination thereof, must be taken and officially documented with the certification officer.

+- Application for full admission to the TCP Phase 2 is required during the last quarter of pre-candidacy courses.

+- A minimum grade of a B- is required in the following courses:

+- ENGL 121 College Writing I

+- ENGL 122 College Writing II

+- ENGL 223 Research Writing

 - MATH 112 Math for Elementary Teachers I

 - MATH 113 Math for Elementary Teachers II

 - MATH 105 or higher (secondary)